dashih/btc-util/README.md

 ## daemon, CLI, and GUI
 Bitcoin Core is the de facto standard that miners and nodes use to maintain the BTC blockchain.
 The project releases a daemon (`bitcoind`), a CLI (`bitcoin-cli`), and a QT-based GUI (`bitcoin-qt`). `bitcoin-qt` appears to package its own backend and cannot use an already-running `bitcoind`. `bitcoin-cli` can run against either `bitcoind` or a `bitcoin-qt`.

 `bitcoin-qt` offers some niceties like QR codes, and honestly, you just want a real UI for a wallet.
 The only disadvantage is it does not support programmatically toggling full node functionality.
-So if you're running short on ISP bandwidth, you're better off using `bitcoind` and cron to start/stop it.
+So if you're running short on ISP bandwidth, you're better off using `bitcoind` and cron to schedule it.

 ## Distro and desktop
 KDE Neon, currently presenting Plasma 6 and based on Ubuntu 22.04 LTS, can run `bitcoin-qt` out-of-the-box.
 And it is quite snazzy, so I find it satisfactory for use on both an online/hot and offline/cold host.